Huda30/Uber/README.md

 Uber Technologies, Inc., commonly referred to as Uber, is an American multinational transportation company that offers ride-hailing services, courier services, food delivery, and freight transport.
 The company is headquartered in San Francisco, California, and operates in approximately 70 countries and 10,500 cities worldwide.

-I've used Python and completed this project to showcase and boost my data analyst applications.
+I've completed this project to showcase and boost my data analyst applications.
 Data pre-processing/data cleaning, exploratory data analysis (EDA), extract, transform and load pipeline (ETL) have been completed.

+Built data visualization of this business using Python, saving me a week of manual work for the project.

 There are also challenges that I have addressed using my technical skills, demonstrated by the following challenge: